amitsagtani97/workloads/docs/mastervertical.md

 If you'd like to enable pprof profile data collection of kubeapiserver and prometheus through conprof(https://github.com/conprof/conprof).
 Enabling this will create a few services to collect profiles from the apiserver pods and then create a conprof tarball in the pbench tarball

+### PROM_AGGREGATE_COLLECT
+Default: `false`
+If you'd like to enable collection of prometheus data aggregation of kubeapiserver through touchstone(https://github.com/cloud-bulldozer/touchstone).
+Enabling this will create a few services to produce prometheus data aggregations from the apiserver pods

 ### EXPECTED_MASTERVERTICAL_DURATION
 Default: `600`
 Pass/fail criteria.
 Value to determine if MasterVertical workload executed in duration expected.